sofiadutta/sofiadutta.github.io/README.md

 # Spring2019Notebooks
-Spring 2019 notebooks for Data Science courses at UMBC
+IPython Notebooks of Spring 2019 projects, done as part of Data Science courses at UMBC.